Homology forms the basis of organization for comparative biology.

-The stirrup, anvil, and hammerhead of mammals are homologous to parts of the fish jaw and gill arches.
+The mammals’ stirrup, anvil, and hammerhead are homologous to parts of the fish jaw and gill arches.

-The earliest fish, like the ancestors of modern lampreys and lampreys, had no jaw.
+Like the ancestors of modern lampreys, the earliest fish had no jaw.
 Their gills acted to filter food particles from the water.
-These gills were supported by a series of gill arches, made up of cartilage or bone.
+These gills were supported by a series of gill arches of cartilage or bone.

-As the earliest fish evolved jaws, the gill arches closest to the mouth were co-opted to act as jaw bones.
+As the earliest fish evolved jaws, the gill arches closest to the mouth were co-opted as jawbones.

-The hyoid arch later became the hiomandibular bone, which reinforces the quadrate bone in bony fish.
+The hyoid arch later became his mandibular bone, reinforcing the quadrate bone in bony fish.

-As tetrapods evolved from a group of lobe-finned fish, the square bone fused with the skull, giving it a stronger bite.
+As tetrapods evolved from a group of lobe-finned fish, the square bone fused with the skull, giving it a more substantial bite.

 This means that the hiomandibular bone lost its function of supporting the jaw.
-However, its location near the ear appears to have allowed the hiomandibular to transmit vibrations to the inner ear.
+However, its location near the ear appears to have allowed his mandibular to transmit vibrations to the inner ear.

 The bone of the hypomandibular bones is homologous to the stapes or columella of a reptile’s ear.
 (Reptiles have only one bone, the stirrup, to transmit vibrations to the inner ear.)

 One group of reptiles, the synapsids, evolved into mammals.
-Among the multitude of changes this involved was the development of the other two bones of the mammalian inner ear, the anvil and the hammer.
-Like the stapes, these two bones are also derived from the jaw bones.
+Among the many changes this involved was the development of the other two bones of the mammalian inner ear, the anvil, and the hammer.
+Like the stapes, these two bones are also derived from the jawbones.

-In early synapses, two bones formed the joint between the upper and lower jaws.
+Two bones formed the joint between the upper and lower jaws in early synapses.
 The square was part of the skull, while the articular bone was part of the lower jaw.